Delray Beach Juvenile Defense Lawyers

 Attorney Drew McLaughlin and Attorney Jeff Morris are committed to fighting for a favorable outcome using aggressive, cutting-edge defense methods.
 Our Delray Beach juvenile defense lawyers can provide an honest and thorough evaluation so you and your child can fully understand the available options for defense.
 There is too much at stake to retain a lawyer who doesn’t have the skill and compassion needed to help you overcome your situation, which is why you need McLaughlin Morris Law to go above and beyond for your child’s case.

-A juvenile is defined as any person under the age of 18, and he or she could be accused of committing any one of a number of violations of Florida law.
-Some of the crimes that juveniles are frequently charges with include, but are not limited to:
+A juvenile is defined as any person under the age of 18, and they could be accused of violating any of Florida’s laws.
+Frequent juvenile crimes include, but are not limited to, the following:

 - Criminal Mischief

 - Petit Theft

 - Possession of a Controlled Substance

 - Possession of Alcoholic Beverages by a Minor

 - Resisting Arrest

 - Traffic Offenses